nuwave/lighthouse/.github/CONTRIBUTING.md

 ## Documentation

 The docs for Lighthouse are located in [`/docs`](/docs).
-Hop over there for more information on how to to contribute to the docs.
+You can check out the [Docs README](/docs/.github/README.md) for more information on how to to contribute to the docs.